binhex/documentation/docker/faq/unraid.md

 **sabnzbdvpn**

+Host path is set to:-
 ```/mnt/cache/appdata/data/completed```

-is mapped to
+Container path is set to:-
 ```/data```

 **sonarr**

+Host path is set to:-
 ```/mnt/cache/appdata/data/completed```

-is mapped to
+Container path is set to:-
 ```/downloads```

 Why is this broken? because although the host path is now ok, the container paths do NOT match.